This Is Going to Hurt: Themes

 The most prevalent theme present in This Is Going to Hurt is the mistreatment and neglect that doctors have to endure.
 Throughout his time working for the NHS, Adam Kay was deprived of multiple basic amenities that other occupations have.
 Kay was forced to stay hours after his shift would end with no pay, be unable to have a sick day or go on holiday because it was extremely difficult to find someone to cover his shift; while on shift, he would be unable to sleep even if he had free time; and, in general, junior doctors like Kay felt severely underpaid for their services.
 Kay notes that his starting wage as a junior doctor was so poor that he would be better off financially working at McDonald's.
 This sense of neglect was emphasised after Kay's career-ending event since he wasn't allowed to take any time off to emotionally recover.
 The next day he was forced to go back to work even though he was not in the right mindset to and had asked for a week off.
 No therapy was offered to Kay to possibly help him after the traumatic event, further debilitating his emotions and mind.

 The traumatic event emphasises another theme present which involves the humanising of doctors.
 In This Is Going to Hurt Kay discusses how the general public expects doctors to be more than human.
 They expect doctors to be available at all times at their full efficiency, disregarding the fact that they are also humans.
 Kay claims that people forget doctors also have to spend time with their families and friends, they have to sleep, eat and take care of themselves, and more importantly they expect doctors to be error-free.
 Doctors' fallibility is unavoidable since they are human and are always prone to making mistakes.
 Not only did Kay make a mistake by missing the diagnosis of placenta praevia, but he had previously slightly cut the cheek of a newborn baby during a caesarean, mainly due to lack of sleep during his night shift.

-The book combines these themes to form a powerful argument against Jeremy Hunt's comments concerning the motivation of doctors, justifying the view that doctors are not greedy, and do not pursue a career in medicine entirely motivated by money.
+The book combines these themes to argue against Jeremy Hunt's comments concerning the motivation of doctors, justifying the view that doctors are not greedy, and do not pursue a career in medicine entirely motivated by money.
 Through this book Kay highlighted the many adversities junior doctors must face for the minimal pay they receive, and sought to spread awareness to support doctors in their contract disputes with the NHS.